flozdrelx/hexium/README.md

 # Current Status

-The prototype is currently stable and working properly.
+The prototype is currently stable and functioning properly.